Priyanath Bose: Physical trainer

 Gourhari Mukhopadhyay had inspired the youth to set up numerous akhadas in Ahiritola and many other parts of Kolkata.
 However, it became difficult for him to attend all of them as an instructor.
 So he delegated some of the akhadas to Priyanth Bose.
 While working as an instructor at the akhadas of Gourhari Mukhopadhyay, Priyanth along with one of his assistants Bholanath Mitra and a person by the name of 'Aulcharu' founded a gymnastic club in Simulia.
 Sharat Kumar Sarkar was the instructor at the club.
 Later, Priyanath and Bholanath parted ways and the club was closed.
 Bholanath Mitra founded his own akhada.
 Priyanth Bose too founded his own akhada in Simulia.
 Narendranath Dutta, his neighbour and the classmate of his elder brother Motilal Bose, who later became Swami Vivekananda used to train in this akhada.

 The success of his first akhada at Simulia, inspired numerous gymnastic akhadas to be set up in Kolkata.
 According to his guru Gourhari Mukhopadhyay, Priyanth, himself used to coach in almost 50 akhadas between Simulia and Nebutala.
-Apart of coaching the pupils and managing the affairs of these clubs, he had also set up similar akhadas in Agarpara, Panihati and his own village Chhota Jagulia.
+Apart from coaching the pupils and managing the affairs of these clubs, he had also set up similar akhadas in Agarpara, Panihati and his own village Chhota Jagulia.
 When he established the akhada in his own village, the village elders did not like it.
 However, he was supported by his cousin Amarnath Bose, a reputed lawyer at the Calcutta High Court.
 He had sent his own sons to the akhada.
 Priyanath was not satisfied with training his pupils only in physical culture.
 He made them to clear the bushes, repair the roads, cremate the dead and do similar social work.
 Priyanth used to save his pocket money and take additional money from his mother and traveled to the villages and trained his pupils.
 He had three rules for his pupil at the akhadas.
 Firstly none would be admitted without permission from parents.
 Secondly, the pupils must not have any addiction to paan, smoking or snuff.
 Thirdly, the pupils were not permitted to have fashionable haircuts.

 In c.
 1885, Priyanath was invited at a fancy fete event at the Zoological Gardens in Alipore where he exhibited the gymnastic feats of his pupils.
 Lord Dufferin, the Viceroy of India was present at the event.
 He was so pleased with the performance, he is said to have asked, "Who is the professor?".
 He expressed his interest in meeting Priyanath, and when they met, Lord Dufferin addressed him as Professor Bose.
 After that Priyanth became popular as Professor Bose.